 Better Embers

 If water is considered difficult to replicate in games, then fire must be written off as impossible.
-While Skyrim's fire effects continue to be that awkward gif-style flicker, Better Embers introduces some warm-looking fire residue to the world's hearths.
+While Skyrim's fire effects continue to be that awkward GIF-style flicker, Better Embers introduces some warm-looking fire residue to the world's hearths.
 These pinpricks of glowing heat replace the default chunky slabs of light to create some truly mesmerizing fire pits.

 Wet and Cold

 Skyrim is a chilly place.
 There are so many opportunities to get wet-through or frosted by snow, yet the effect is never seen.
 Enter Wet and Cold, a mod that adds numerous weather effects to characters.
-Snow gets caught in hair and sticks to clothes, water drips from armor, breath steams on cold air, and NPCs run home during storms.
+Snow gets caught in hair and sticks to clothes, water drips from armor, breath steams in cold air, and NPCs run home during storms.

 Towns and Villages Enhanced